Table of Contents

 Human body burdens of TCDD, the most potent dioxin, in the US have decreased 10-fold, and total dioxin TEQs have decreased 4-fold to 5-fold between 1972 and 1999.
 Given the typical half-life of dioxins in the body, this means that dioxin exposure during this period has decreased by a full 95 percent!6 Similar observations have been found in other countries.
 For example, dioxin concentration in the breast milk of Japanese mothers declined by 87 percent between 1974 and 1998.7 Dioxin intake declined about 90 percent in the Netherlands between 1978 and 1999,8 and in Finland dioxin exposure declined 50 percent over the course of the 1990s alone.9

-We will never know exactly what level of dioxins Price’s healthy primitives or other premodern societies were exposed to.
-However, since natural sources of dioxins like volcanoes and, more significantly, forest fires, are now primary sources of dioxins, and since pre-modern populations would be expected to have additional exposure through the direct inhalation of fumes from the incineration of heating and cooking materials (living, for example, in thatched houses without chimneys, as Price described the primitive Gaelics), as well as the use of incinerated materials as soil fertilizer (such as slash-and-burn techniques or the use of smoke-impregnated thatch as a fertilizer, both described by Dr. Price), it is not unreasonable to conclude that we are now approaching a level of dioxin exposure similar to that of pre-industrial populations.
+We will never know exactly what level of dioxins Price’s healthy natives or other premodern societies were exposed to.
+However, since natural sources of dioxins like volcanoes and, more significantly, forest fires, are now primary sources of dioxins, and since pre-modern populations would be expected to have additional exposure through the direct inhalation of fumes from the incineration of heating and cooking materials (living, for example, in thatched houses without chimneys, as Price described the indigenous Gaelics), as well as the use of incinerated materials as soil fertilizer (such as slash-and-burn techniques or the use of smoke-impregnated thatch as a fertilizer, both described by Dr. Price), it is not unreasonable to conclude that we are now approaching a level of dioxin exposure similar to that of pre-industrial populations.

 Even by conservative estimates, no one in the US is currently consuming a level of dioxins that would be expected to exert physiological harm.
 The World Health Organization (WHO) developed what is called a “tolerable daily intake” (TDI) for dioxins based on the intake levels that produce decreased sperm count, immune suppression and genital malformations in the offspring of exposed rats, and neurobehavioral effects and endometriosis in the offspring of exposed monkeys.4 However, since the WHO’s TDI is supposed to assume the greatest degree of sensitivity, in order to yield the safest and most conservative estimate, the harm done to male rats exposed during gestation is the primary basis for the TDI.6